wrose001/burger/README.md

 ## Built With

-This app was built with inquirer, jest, and file saver dependencies, in addition to node and typical HTML and JavaScript files.
+This app was built with MySQL, Node, Express, Handlebars and a homemade ORM.
+It has been deployed to Heroku.

 ## Contributing